yengoteam/awesome-gha-snippets/README.md

 ### Notify on Error

-If the workflow crashes or is cancelled, a notification will be sent to Slack channel with the name of the repository and a link to the CI/CD log.
+If the workflow crashes or is cancelled, a notification will be sent to Slack channel with the name of the repository and a link to the workflow execution log.

 ```yaml
 jobs: